Panasonic G80 vs GX800

 It is notable that the G80 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G80 and GX800 can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Is the Panasonic G80 better than the Panasonic GX800 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.